Skip to content

 Coding in Python I

 Get programming in Python!
-Python is one of the most widely used programming languages in the software industry and a pathway to high-demand careers in web development and data science.
+Python is one of the most widely used programming languages in the software industry and a pathway to high-demand careers in artificial intelligence, web development and data science.

-This course focuses on fundamental computer science concepts, control and data structures, and best practices for coding and debugging in Python.
-We’ll cover statements and variables, values, expressions, conditionals, booleans, while loops, randomness, libraries, debugging, program analysis, procedural drawing (lines, shapes and colors, animation and program structure) and more.
+in this course, we’ll focus on fundamental computer science concepts, control and data structures, and best practices for coding and debugging in Python.
+We’ll cover statements and variables, values and expressions, conditionals, booleans, while loops, randomness, libraries, debugging, lists and dictionaries, functions, file handling and more.
+You’ll cap your experience with a final project — creating your own text-based game.

 You’ll complete a variety of fun and engaging coding exercises under the instructor’s guidance and then explore and practice the concepts at your own pace with support.
 The exercises allow for a variety of learning styles and ability levels, so all students can build skills in writing, debugging, analyzing and comprehending code.